Nothing in Common: Critical reception

 The film received mixed reviews from critics.
-Review aggregator Rotten Tomatoes reports that 54% out of 24 professional critics gave the film a positive review, with an average score of 5.9/10.
+Review aggregator Rotten Tomatoes reports that 58% out of 24 professional critics gave the film a positive review, with an average score of 6/10.

-Roger Ebert of The Chicago Sun-Times awarded the film a 2.5 out of 4 stars and stated in his review "The movie splits in two, starting out as a wise-guy comedy and ending up as the heart-breaking story of a yuppie who is trying to understand his bitter, lonely parents.
-Movies aren't novels."
+Roger Ebert of The Chicago Sun-Times awarded the film a 2.5 out of 4 stars and stated in his review, "The movie splits in two, starting out as a wise-guy comedy and ending up as the heart-breaking story of a yuppie who is trying to understand his bitter, lonely parents."

+Stanley Kauffmann of The New Republic, while praising the work of Gleason and Hanks, was not impressed by Héctor Elizondo's performance.
+Kauffmann summed up his review writing "Nothing in Common is a jigsaw puzzle with several parts missing at the end, parts that would explain why the puzzle was worth assembling".

 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Then-U.S. President Ronald Reagan viewed this film at Camp David on August 2, 1986.